AI Search Behavior Study: 88% Accept AI Mode Results As-Is

 What Comes Next

 The data-retention change is the quiet one with real teeth.
 Starting June 2025, Google Ads deletes granular hourly, daily, and weekly reporting older than 37 months.
-If you rely on multi-year seasonality comparisons, you need to export that historical data now — once it’s gone, your year-over-three lookbacks go with it.
+If you rely on multi-year seasonality comparisons, export that historical data now, because once it’s gone, your year-over-three lookbacks go with it.

-The Demand Gen migration is the bigger structural move.
 By January 2027, standard Display campaigns fold into Demand Gen, Google’s AI-driven, goal-based format that spans YouTube, Discover, and Gmail.
 Manual placement control shrinks; outcome signals and creative quality matter more.
-As Collen put it on the episode:
+The pattern is the same across platforms:

 Expect the ChatGPT ad rollout to accelerate the same pattern: conversational surfaces that blend organic citations and paid placement, where being a trusted, verifiable entity is the price of admission to both.
 You can see Google’s direction in its own Search product announcements.